 CitySprint is the UK's largest national time-critical and same-day distribution network.
 It benefits from an asset-light business model with over 3,000 self-employed couriers, making the business both highly flexible and scalable.
-It operates from 40 service centres in the UK and can deliver to over 87% of the mainland UK population within 60 minutes.
-It handles over ten million critical same-day deliveries a year, providing flexible, reliable and cost-effective solutions.
+It operates from 40 service centres in the UK and handles over ten million critical same-day deliveries a year.